johananl/follower-maze/README.md

 - Coupling and testability - The solution isn't as loosely-coupled as I would have liked.
 Many of the functions require further refactoring to make them more isolated and testable.
-Given more time I would have replaced some of the concrete type arguments with interfaces to allow easy replacement in unit tests and more generic code.
+Given more time I would have replaced some of the concrete type arguments with interfaces to allow easy replacement in unit tests and more generic code, and would have made the functions more isolated, possibly by breaking them down to smaller, single-responsibility functions.
 - Test coverage - Unfortunately I didn't have enough time to write sufficient unit tests.
 I wrote some sample tests in _events_test.go_ to illustrate the way I write tests, however I had to leave a lot of the code uncovered.
 - Logging - At the moment the server's logging is pretty basic.
 It is good enough for figuring out when things go wrong